bradenmweight/QuantumDynamicsMethodsSuite/README.md

 Future To-do's:

-1. Create main.py to monitor and handle all methods based upon a parameter file for ease of use.

-2. Implement quasi-diabatic propagation scheme to each method to exemplify the utility in on-the-fly calculations
+1. Implement quasi-diabatic propagation scheme to each method to exemplify the utility in on-the-fly calculations

 For any questions or concerns, please email bweight@ur.rochester.edu